electron/electron/docs/tutorial/esm.md

 This is important because certain Electron APIs (e.g. [`app.setPath`](../api/app.md#appsetpathname-path)) need to be called **before** the app's `ready` event is emitted.

-With top-level `await` available in Node ESM, make sure to `await` every Promise that you need to execute before the `ready` event.
+With top-level `await` available in Node.js ESM, make sure to `await` every Promise that you need to execute before the `ready` event.
 Otherwise, your app may be `ready` before your code executes.

 For example, if `index.mjs` calls `import('./set-up-paths.mjs')` at the top level, the app will